Craving Some Creativity

 Cons:

-These before and after stories hopefully have inspired you to tackle your space with renewed confidence.
+Have these before and after stories inspired you to tackle your space with renewed confidence?
 There’s truly an option for everyone!
-Don’t let an unsightly ceiling shape your space.
+Don’t let an unsightly false ceiling shape your space.

 Shoot your questions and share your makeover stories with us!
 I love a good reveal.